jeaye/nixos-in-place/README.md

 ```

 ## How it works
+In short:

+1. Install into `/nixos`
+2. Wipe out boot loader with GRUB
+3. Bind `/nixos` to `/`
+4. Bind the old `/` to `/old-root`

-The provided `install` script will verify your system is sane, allow you to
+More descriptively, the provided `install` script will verify your system is
-configure some options, and then pull down the latest ISO from NixOS.
-It them
+sane, allow you to configure some options, and then pull down the latest ISO
-enters Stage 1.
+from NixOS.
+It them enters Stage 1.

 ### Stage 1
 Once we have the NixOS live CD ISO, we mount is locally and modify it.
 The